-The main reason I started a blog was because I wanted a voice.
+The main reason I started a blog was that I wanted a voice.
 When I’m in a conversation I tend to listen more than speak.
 I have learned a tremendous amount about people just by listening to them.
 However, at times when I do speak, others see it as a chance to speak too.
 Interrupting others is rude, in case you didn’t know that.

 2. Processes information

 People learn through stories.
 If I can share a story of a challenging time in my life where I learned how to navigate through it or something miraculous happened to me to solve it, I want to share that information with others!
 Testimony is powerful.
-When we can relate with other people, things happen.
+When we can relate to other people, things happen.
 Healing happens.
 Inspiration happens.

-4. Make extra money
+4. Make extra money… the truth about blogging

 I have spent some bucks on a few courses and found them helpful.
 Did they put me at the top of Google or give me the magic secret to making money?
 No. But they did give me an education on how it all works, which is super huge to understand.
 Just know, that there isn’t one course that covers all.
-Blogging is fairly new and it’s always changing.
+Blogging is always changing.
 I highly recommend YouTube and courses that have had many positive reviews.

 3 tools to get started blogging